7 Immersion Activities to Help Your Language Students Soar

 Do this often enough in the course, and your students will have more time interacting with native speakers than learners who fly all the way to the target country without engaging in serious discussion with anybody there.

-2) Audio Immersion via Transcription
+2. Audio Immersion via Transcription

 Being in the target country means the moment language learners switch on the TV or the radio, they get to listen to native speakers talk.
 So over time, their ears become attuned to the rhythm and rhymes of the language.
-For a class immersion, you need to actively feed your students something to listen to.

-The transcription exercise compels students to wrestle with the language.
+To address this, the transcription exercise compels students to wrestle with the language.
 It’s not just passive and unconscious reception.
 They’ll have to exercise auditory and mental agility.

-3) Video Immersion with FluentU
+3. Video Immersion with FluentU

-• With a Teacher account, you can assign some videos as homework, so that when students come into class, they come in with a little pre-teaching for a lesson.
+• With a teacher account, you can assign some videos as homework, so that when students come into class, they come in with a little pre-teaching for a lesson.

 • FluentU videos can scaffold your lessons and ensure that students get a full multimedia experience in class.